thomasjjbush/blink-tech-test/readme.md

 - Tried to style the UI using Blink colour pallette.
 I used `styled-components` to implement this.
 (I remembered you use postcss after doing this!
 So sorry about that)

-- Unit tests (not full coverage just wanted to demonstrate).
+- Unit tests using jest, enzyme & redux-mock-store (not full coverage just wanted to demonstrate).
 Added a custom serializer to capture styles in snapshots.

 ## Getting started
 Run `yarn` to install dependancies